Snoopie007/monstro-api/BOTS_USER_STORIES.md

 ---

 ## 🔧 **Epic 9: Advanced Features (P1/P2)**

+*Note: Advanced features will integrate with queue processing system for consistency.*

 ### **User Story 8.1: Bot Templates** 📈 P1
 **As a** location owner